 8.3 Selected Items of Cost

+Policy:

-Determination of allowability for a particular cost, whether direct or indirect in nature, must be based on the general allowability criteria provided in Section 8.1 and treatment or standards for similar or related items of cost as established by the Office of Management and Budget (OMB) and/or the Uniform Grant Management Standards (UGMS).
+Determination of allowability for a particular cost, whether direct or indirect in nature, must be based on the general allowability criteria provided in Section 8.1 and treatment or standards for similar or related items of cost as established by the Uniform Guidance and Texas Grant Management Standards, as applicable.

-The items in this section form a cumulative listing of policies established by , and by UGMS (Part II) for selected items of cost.
+The items in this section form a cumulative listing of policies established by the Uniform Guidance and Texas Grant Management Standards (TxGMS) for selected items of cost.
 Each item is addressed in this section by citation, or by language and citation.
-Note that, in this section, any cost principle that is based solely on a particular OMB Circular or on the Uniform Grant Management Standards (UGMS) is only applicable to the entities subject to that particular Circular as follows:

-OMB Circular A-21: Educational Institutions

-OMB Circular A-87: State, Local and Indian Tribal Governments

-OMB Circular A-122: Non-Profit Organizations

-UGMS: State and Local Governments, recipients of block grant funding, and any other Contractor that is contractually required to comply with its requirements

-Items identified as “allowable” in this section are only allowable to the extent that they also conform to the general allowability criteria discussed in Section 8.1 of this manual; i.e., necessary, , , adequately documented, etc. Failure to mention a particular item of cost does not imply that it is either allowable or unallowable.
+Items identified as “allowable” in this section are only allowable to the extent that they also conform to the general allowability criteria discussed in Section 8.1 of this manual; i.e., necessary, reasonable, allocable, adequately documented, etc. Failure to mention a particular item of cost does not imply that it is either allowable or unallowable.
 If a particular item is not listed, it may be possible to determine allowability based on the degree of common characteristics between it and a similar listed item, or based on the Agency’s determination for a similar item).
 If no similar item is discussed, the general tests of allowability must be applied.
-If allowability is difficult to determine, clarification may be obtained by e-mailing Fiscal.TA@twc.state.tx.us.
+If allowability is difficult to determine, clarification may be obtained by emailing TWC’s Fiscal-TA mailbox at Fiscal.TA@twc.texas.gov.

 Proceed to Selected Items of Cost